Nandansingh007/Document-QA-System/README.md

 # Document-QA-System
-This is the project where you can upload the multiple document and ask the question
+This is the project where you can upload the multiple document and query the documents